lindhor/geoportal-server-catalog-wiki/Security-configuration-LDAP.md

 Parameter Name | Description
 -------------- | ------------
-id | name for the ldap server
+id | name for the LDAP server
-url | url for the ldap server
+url | url for the LDAP server
 manager-dn | distinguished name for the manager account manager-password | password for the manager account